rule

 Text 23

 Prior to the creation of the universe the Supreme Lord, the Self and master of the living beings, existed as one without a second.
-It was His wish [then] not to be manifested as [many] individual soul[s], with [each] a vision of his own and outer characteristics.
+It was His wish [then] that the [individual] soul, with a vision of its own and different characteristics, was merged in Himself.

 The one and Supreme Lord was there prior to the creation as the soul of the living entities mastering the self and being merged in its longing He is seen as being different with different characteristics.
 (Vedabase)